 I called it “Halo-Halo by the Car Wash” in the title because that’s exactly what it is.
 It isn’t served at a restaurant.
 It’s served in Jhun Estacio’s house, which is right next to a car wash fronting the Agoncillo Mansion (White House).
 How funny is that?!
 I love finds like this. 😀

 1. Rent a Pocket Wifi Device

 If you’re a foreigner backpacking through the Philippines, then you’ll need to have a good wifi connection.
 You can either get a sim card or a pocket wifi device.
 Personally, I prefer pocket wifi devices because they’re simpler in spite of being more expensive.

 If you’re a non-Filipino, then I strongly suggest you get travel insurance before visiting the Philippines.
 Much of the infrastructure isn’t as developed and if you go to places like Sagada or Batad where you can slip and hurt yourself when hiking, having travel insurance will be a godsend.

-Personally, we don’t buy insurance before every trip but when we do, we buy it from World Nomads or SafetyWing.
-They’re both leading travel medical insurance providers often used by many long-term travelers.
-Check out my article on why we buy travel insurance for more information and a description of the two.
-You can follow the links to get a free quote from World Nomads or SafetyWing.
+Personally, we don’t buy insurance before every trip but when we do, we buy it from SafetyWing.
+They’re a popular travel insurance provider used by many long-term travelers.
+Click on the link to get a free quote from SafetyWing.